Fastest Mobile Internet Countries

 | 100 | Libya | 24.36 |

-Important: this is a throughput-only view.
+This is a throughput-only view.
 Real user experience also depends on latency, jitter, packet loss, and performance consistency at peak hours.

-What this 2025 mobile speed ranking actually tells you
+What this 2025 mobile speed ranking shows

-Median mobile download speed is a practical “front-line” indicator of how capable a country’s mobile broadband ecosystem is under typical usage.
+Median mobile download speed is a practical indicator of how capable a country’s mobile broadband ecosystem is under typical usage.
 But throughput is the outcome of many inputs: spectrum, coverage density, backhaul, device mix, competition, and how much traffic the network carries at peak time.

 The top of the table is dominated by markets where 5G coverage is broad and capacity per user is high.
 The steep drop from rank #1 to the rest suggests that being a global leader often requires not just 5G availability, but enough spectrum and transport capacity (fiber/backhaul) to keep real-world performance high for large shares of the population.